yoctoyotta1024/CLEO/docs/source/pySD/sdmout_src/sdmout_src.rst

 PySD is CLEO's Python Module with submodules related to generating input files and processing the Zarr output from CLEO.

-CLEOOut is a submodule of pySD used for helpful functions related to post-processing and plotting output data from CLEO SDM.
+SDMOut is a submodule of pySD used for helpful functions related to post-processing and plotting output data from CLEO SDM.

 .. note::